rootdnh/blog-api-node/README.md

+# Steps to run

-## If you use other OS remove the "sudo"
+If you don't use linux OS remove the "sudo"

 * Create postgres image in docker